Incerto13/notes-api/README.md

 ## Running the app

-- copy the contents of the `.env.example` file and put in into a `.env` file in the root directory

 ```bash
 # stop your local postgresql service (for example if you installed via homebrew)
 $ brew services list